i

 Air Filter

-Cobb Tuning Air Filter.jpg
+Cobb Tuning Air Filter

 • Easy - This is one of the easier ones on our list.
 Pop open the airbox and swap the filter.
 You've probably done this before.

 • Effective - First, replacing your filter with one that lasts as long as the car saves you from needing to ever buy a new one again.
 Score.
-Second, the stock filter only takes in air around the side but any performance filter adds a secondary inlet at the top of the round style filter.
+Second, the stock filter only takes in air around the side but many performance filters adds a secondary inlet at the top of the round style filter.
 This adds more airflow.
 You'll even hear that turbo spooling up a little more too!
 Lastly, the flow is going to be better than those stupid paper filters.

 eTune

-Dyno Stock vs Stage 1 4k Delta.jpg
+Dyno Stock vs Stage 1 4k Delta

 Sound Symposer Delete